 So busy that finding time can be a task?
 Time management is an important skill set that will help any student become successful not only academically, but wherever their professional endeavors take them.
 How can we help students learn to manage their time more efficiently and effectively?
 Being well organized and knowing how to prioritize tasks are critical tasks to learn.
 Teaching students these skills in efficiency are critical to their future success.

 Technology plays an ever increasing role in our personal and professional lives.
 How can we enhance student’s understanding of basic computer skills and use?
 Do we teach them SOU computer use policies?
-How to use the SOU Portal, GroupWise?
-How can social networking sites positively or negatively impact a student’s works life?
+How social networking sites can positively or negatively impact a student’s work life?
 These are all topics that you can discuss with student employees.
-What are other technical skills can you teach students to prepare them for future work experiences.
+What are other technical skills can you teach students to prepare them for future work experiences?

 Professionalism and Leadership Development